mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **RECOG_EVENT_AWAY**

-Emitted when speech recognition is paused (ON) or resumed (OFF) due to menu operations or external control.
+Emitted when speech recognition is temporarily suspended (ON) or resumed (OFF) due to menu actions or external control.

 {{<message>}}
 RECOG_EVENT_AWAY|ON